Plug-in Electric Vehicles

 Nissan Leaf, Chevrolet Bolt, Tesla Model S

 Plug-in hybrids, which are also known as PHEVs, are powered by a battery for short trips and an internal combustion engine for long trips.
 The first 10-50+ miles of range (depending on make and model) is powered by electricity that is stored in a battery inside the vehicle.
 Once the battery is depleted, the vehicle seamlessly switches over to an internal combustion engine that uses gasoline to power the vehicle.
-No matter the power source, regenerative breaking is constantly being used to recuperate energy lost.
+No matter the power source, regenerative braking is constantly being used to recuperate energy lost.
 With typical fuel ranges of 350-500 miles, PHEVs are a great option for any driver.

 Battery power is the primary power type for these vehicles.
 The battery can be charged at home through a simple 120-volt outlet that is already installed or a more complex Level 2 Charger that the homeowner would need to install.
 On the go, these vehicles can also be charged using a DC Fast Charger.
 When their battery no longer has a charge left, the vehicle is then powered by the internal combustion engine, which is fueled using gasoline.
 This reduces the anxiety of running out of battery power on longer trips.